Philadelphia Union: Ownership

-Keystone Sports & Entertainment (S&E) owns the Philadelphia Union and Bethlehem Steel FC.
+Keystone Sports & Entertainment (S&E) owns the Philadelphia Union.
 Jay Sugarman, (CEO) of iStar Financial, leads this group including Christopher F. Buccini, Robert Buccini, and David B. Pollin – co-founders of the Buccini/Pollin Group; Joseph J. Greco, chairman of the RevSpring technology company and president of Premier Management Services; and David Seltzer, principal and co-founder of the Mercator financial advisors.
 Nick Sakiewicz was the former CEO and investor in Keystone S&E until October 3, 2015, when Sugarman purchased his shares in the club and discontinued his involvement.
 His termination was primarily due to his strained relationship with the Union's fanbase, which blamed Sakiewicz for the team's mediocre record.

 On June 15, 2020, it was announced that basketball player Kevin Durant had become an investor and community partner for the club, purchasing five percent of the club with potentially another five percent in the near future.
+Through his company, Thirty Five Ventures, Durant has helped grow the Union's brand visibility in the broader sports world.
+He has committed to supporting youth soccer programs, helping expand access to training and facilities for underserved communities.
+Durant was drawn to the Union's coaching staff, leadership, and club philosophy, stating that he "connected instantly" with their vision.